lpsinger/gwcelery/doc/gwcelery.tasks.superevents.rst

 event*.

-This module provides the Superevent Manager, an LVAlert handler that creates and updates superevents whenever new events are uploaded to GraceDb.
+This module provides the Superevent Manager, an LVAlert handler that creates and updates superevents whenever new events are uploaded to GraceDB.

 Flow Chart
 ~~~~~~~~~~